17 Amazing Hunter Valley Wedding Venues

-Are you looking for a 15 amazing Hunter Valley wedding venues?
+Are you looking for 17 amazing Hunter Valley wedding venues?
 Hi, I’m Adam and I am a Hunter Valley wedding photographer who has shot hundreds of weddings in the Hunter Valley region.
 So I have seen a lot of wedding venues over the years.
 The good, the ok, and the awesome!

 The Hunter Valley is just two hours from Sydney and is one of the most popular wedding destinations in NSW.
 And for good reason.
 The landscape is breathtaking with rolling hills and vineyards as far as the eye can see.
 It also has some of the best food and wine in the country.
 There is plenty of accommodation available from private houses to resorts which makes it perfect for a destination wedding.
 And it has some of the best wedding venues in Australia.

 There are lots of wedding venues in the Hunter Valley, and more and more seem to appear all the time.
-I’m not listing all the venues here, I am just listing my favourite wedding venues that I think do an amazing job for their couples.
+And there are definitely wedding venues that are better than others.
+So with this list, I’m not listing all the venues in the Hunter Valley… I am just listing my favourite wedding venues, from a wedding photographer’s point of view.
+These are venues that I look forward to photographing.
+Venues that I think do an amazing job for their couples and have wonderful facilities & staff.
+And naturally, I think these venues are beautiful and look great in photos.
+If you choose any of these venues, you can pretty much guarantee that you will get great wedding photos.

 Circa 1876 is a beautiful rustic restaurant that is part of The Convent Escarpment Group.
-I have lost count of how many wedding I have shot there, but it is a lot.
+I have lost count of how many weddings I have shot there, but it is a lot.
 And you are guaranteed a beautiful wedding if you choose this place.

-On-site accommodation, a beautiful outdoor ceremony spot, great locations for photos, an amazing restaurant with fantastic staff.
+On-site accommodation, a beautiful outdoor ceremony spot, great locations for photos, and an amazing restaurant with fantastic staff.
 It has everything you need for a perfect wedding.
 Can accommodate up to 150 guests.

 Address: 64 Halls Rd, Pokolbin